diogotcorreia/dotfiles/README.md

 ## Packages

-The following packages were used:
+I use the following packages in my system.
+Not all of them are required to use my DWM setup.

 | Name                                          | Package Manager | Description                                       | Used by                                      |
 | :-------------------------------------------- | :-------------- | :------------------------------------------------ | -------------------------------------------- |